SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Channel Divinity: Defensive Strike

-When a friendly creature you can see is hit by an attack, you can spend use of Channel Divinity to project a surge of steadfast will into that creature - it immediately use its reaction to make one melee weapon attack, adding your Charisma modifier to both the attack and damage rolls.
+When a friendly creature you can see is hit by an attack, you can spend use of Channel Divinity to project a surge of steadfast will into that creature - it immediately use its reaction to make one melee weapon attack, adding your Charisma modifier (minimum +1) to both the attack and damage rolls.

 * Channel Divinity: Spiritual Shielding